dubo-dubon-duponey/docker-roon/README.md

 # What

-Docker images for Roon Bridge (armv7, arm64 and amd64) & Roon Server (amd64).
+Docker images for Roon Bridge (armv7, arm64 and amd64) & Roon Server (amd64), based on debian:buster-slim

 ## Run